 The man I was sent to replace was named Charlie.
 His full name: Christofer Littleton.
 He was born in Liverpool, England, but hadn’t been back there since he was a kid.
-After his mother abruptly died on his twelve birthday, his father, who was an engineer for the British army, packed up everything and the two went to India.
+After his mother abruptly died on his twelfth birthday, his father, who was an engineer for the British army, packed up everything and the two went to India.
 Charlie finished growing up in Bangelore where his father was a consultant to the Indian Government.
 After completing compulsory school and utilising contacts from his father, Charlie took a job as a tool-man in Hong Kong.
 When he departed India, it was two days before his eighteenth birthday.
 It was 1953.

 A “Tool-Man” is another name for a train engineer.